top of page

 How Runners From Flat Areas Can Prepare for Hilly Races

 Taking on a race packed with climbs, descents, mountain passes, or relentless rolling hills is an exciting challenge - but what if you live and train somewhere where the biggest incline is a railway bridge or motorway flyover?
-For the past decade we’ve coached more than a few runners from flat areas of the world to be stronger, more efficient and less-injured runners ready to race confidently in hilly events across the UK and overseas.
+For the past decade, we’ve coached more than a few runners from flat areas of the world to be stronger, more efficient, and less-injured runners ready to race confidently in hilly events across the UK and overseas.

 Strength & Conditioning: The Foundation for Hills